nmohnblatt/nmohnblatt.github.io/index.md

 We revisit the famous *mental poker* problem with the efficient proving techniques that emerged between 2010-2022.

 **Paper Speedrun** series.
-A series of short and accessible paper summaries for the [Geometry Research blog](https://geometry.dev/notebook).
+A series of short and accessible paper summaries for the [Geometry blog](https://geometry.xyz/notebook).

 ## development
 Most of the cryptographic code I write are proof-of-concept implementations using Rust.